peterthoeny/web-ide-bridge/README.md

 ## 🙏 Acknowledgments

 - **WebSocket Technology**: Built on robust WebSocket implementations
-- **Tauri Framework**: Desktop app powered by Tauri for native performance
+- **Go/Fyne**: Desktop app powered by Go and Fyne for native performance
 - **Open Source Community**: Inspired by and built with open source tools
 - **Contributors**: Thanks to all who have contributed code, documentation, and feedback